rootstrap/blog/content/White or black hat? - Pablo Blanco.md

-    Whether a company uses a standard (HIPAA, PCI, ISO, etc.) or not, the credibility of an organization and its responsibility to its customers' data can be seriously affected for a security problem.
+    Whether a company uses a standard (HIPAA, PCI, ISO, etc.) or not, the credibility of an organization and its responsibility to its customers' data can be seriously affected by a security problem.
 It is for this reason that companies that have services that may be attacked tend to open their products to ethical hacking in a modality known as “bug bounty”, in which they offer a reward for failures found in the security of their systems or